Four Dots

 • Lost links: Previously strong backlinks that have been removed or changed

-For a deeper analysis of backlink health and risk mitigation strategies, explore our specialized backlink analysis and risk assessment services.
-If you’ve been impacted, our Google penalty removal services can help accelerate recovery.
+For deeper analysis, explore our backlink analysis and risk assessment services.
+If you’ve been impacted by manual actions, our Google penalty removal services can accelerate recovery.

 You can’t optimize what you can’t measure.
 Enterprise sites often have tracking gaps, misconfigured events, or incomplete instrumentation that makes it impossible to prove SEO ROI.